dankhs21/django_blog_challenge/README.md

     1. Code Documentation

-        Add detailed docstrings to all classes and functions Document complex logic with inline comments
+        Add detailed docstrings to all classes and functions explaining what they do and why they are needed.
-        Explain Django-specific features and patterns used
-        Add type hints where appropriate
-        Document template blocks and their purposes

     2. Add Comments to the Blog Project